lbacigal/startup/notes.md

 * typing 'h1 color: hsl( ####)' that applies to the text in the heading, not the entire heading container
 * when making the structures in the HTML, you give it a class if you want to animate it or give it certain properties.
 Then you give it those properties in the CSS with like '.ugly {***whatever you wanted to put here***}'
 * I'm unsure why for coloring the html containers you use stuff like **#777 or #111**.
 But in the header text itself you use **'hsl(##, #%, #%)'**.
 But in the 'table-data' you use **'#eee'**. idk what the difference is (if it's listed in the instructions, I totally missed it).
 I'll find out what it is at some point.
 * turns out when things have '1em' or '1.5em', it means 'times the size of the original element', so '1.5em' means '1.5 times the size of the element'.
-(I'm pretty sure that's what it means, I'm not 100% ceratin though)
+(I'm pretty sure that's what it means, I'm not 100% certain though)
 * when formatting data in a table, you do stuff with 'td', & 'th'. if you want to include the same formatting for both without typing it twice, just do 'th, td {***insert stuff here***}'
 * you can use 'li' to change the style of the bullet points in a list
-* after looking at more examples of CSS at the bottom of the assignment, I am very intimitated now hahaa....
+* after looking at more examples of CSS at the bottom of the assignment, I am very intimidated now hahaa....
 * 'vh' stand for view height when animating things
 * I'm gonna need this for later https://github.com/public-apis/public-apis